This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

-To create this nutritious Autumn Apple Parfait, marry some chopped Gala apples, grapes and mandarins, and autumns 'celebrity fruit,' the cranberry with a low-fat vanilla yogurt dressing.
-The resulting fruit ensemble is a healthy breakfast recipe served over granola, or "a free of guilt" dessert that the entire family will absolutely LOVE!
+To create this nutritious Autumn Apple And Yogurt Parfait, marry some chopped Gala apples, grapes and mandarins, and autumns ‘celebrity fruit,’ the cranberry with a low-fat vanilla yogurt dressing.
+The resulting fruit ensemble is a healthy breakfast recipe served over granola, or “a free of guilt” dairy breakfast or dessert that the entire family will absolutely LOVE!

-These Autumn Apple Parfaits are the perfect breakfast, snack, or healthy dessert.
+These Autumn Apple And Yogurt Parfaits are the perfect dairy breakfast, snack, or healthy dessert.
+And they’re easy!

 Between Halloween candy and Thanksgiving second helpings, use this easy throw-together parfait as a whole body (and mind!) re-set.